-Each azimuth and range offset swath product used to produce the mosaics must be calibrated to determine parameters related to the relative positions of the satellites when the images in a pair were collected (e.g., baseline).
-In previous versions of this data set, linear regressions were used to fit control points with known velocity and elevation and thus capture the along-track variation in the parameters.
-However, this approach can propagate any biases present in the control points.
+Each azimuth and range offset swath product used to produce the mosaics must be calibrated to determine parameters related to the relative positions of the satellites when the images in a pair were collected.
+As such, regressions are used to construct baseline fits to sets of control points with known velocity and elevation, thus capturing the along-track variation in the parameters.